Gift-David/online_library/README.md

 # ONLINE LIBRARY
-Online library is a CLI application used to access and manage books online.
+This is a CLI application used to access and manage books online.
 It is built with python and uses mysql to store data.

 ## Author: David Gift